Sandy Koufax: Holdout

 Ginger Drysdale, who had worked as a model and actress and was once a member of the Screen Actors Guild, suggested the pair negotiate together to get what they wanted.
 Hence, in January 1966, Koufax and Drysdale informed the Dodgers of their decision to hold out together.

 In a highly unusual move for the time, they were represented by entertainment lawyer J. William Hayes, Koufax's business manager.
 Also unusual was their demand of $1 million ($ million today), divided equally over the next three years, or $167,000 ($ million today) each for each of the next three seasons.
 They told Bavasi they would negotiate their contracts as one unit through their agent.
 The Dodgers refused to do so, stating it was against their policy, and a stalemate ensued.
 The front office began to wage a public relations campaign against the pair.

 Koufax and Drysdale did not report to spring training in February 1966.
 Instead, both signed to appear in the movie Warning Shot.
 Additionally, Koufax had signed a book deal to write his autobiography, Koufax, with author Ed Linn.
 Meanwhile, Hayes unearthed a state law, the result of the De Havilland v.
 Warner Bros.
-Pictures case, that made it illegal to extend personal service contracts in California beyond seven years; he began to prepare a lawsuit which to challenge the reserve clause.
-When Dodgers owner Walter O'Malley found out about this, the team's front office softened their stance towards the pair.
+Pictures case, that made it illegal to extend personal service contracts in California beyond seven years; he began to prepare a lawsuit to challenge the reserve clause.
+When Dodgers owner Walter O'Malley found out about this, the team's front office softened its stance towards the pair.

 Actor and former baseball player Chuck Connors helped arrange a meeting between Bavasi and the two pitchers.
 Koufax gave Drysdale the go-ahead to negotiate new deals on behalf of both of them.
 At the end of the thirty-two day holdout, Koufax signed for $125,000 ($ million today) and Drysdale for $110,000 ($ million today).
 The deal made Koufax the highest paid player in Major League Baseball for 1966.

 The holdout was the first significant event in baseball's labor movement and the first time major league players challenged the absolute stronghold the owners held in baseball at the time.
 That same year, trade unionist Marvin Miller used the Koufax–Drysdale holdout as an argument for collective bargaining while campaigning for players' votes during spring training; he would soon be elected by the players as first executive director of the Major League Baseball Players Association.